-We will be a passive foreign investment company, or PFIC, for United States federal income tax purposes for any taxable year if, applying applicable look-through rules, either (1) at least 75% of our gross income for such year is passive income or (2) at least 50% of the value of our assets (generally determined based on an average of the quarterly values of the assets) during such year is attributable to assets that produce passive income or are held for the production of passive income.
+Based on the market price of our ADSs, the value of our assets, and the composition of our income and assets, we believe that we were a passive foreign investment company, or PFIC, for United States federal income tax purposes for our taxable year ended December 31, 2022, however there can be no assurance to this regard..
+We believe we were also a PFIC for 2017 and prior years.
+In addition, we believe that it is likely that one or more of our subsidiaries were also PFICs for such years.
+A non-United States corporation will be a PFIC for United States federal income tax purposes for any taxable year if, applying applicable look-through rules, either (1) at least 75% of our gross income for such year is passive income or (2) at least 50% of the value of our assets (generally determined based on an average of the quarterly values of the assets) during such year is attributable to assets that produce passive income or are held for the production of passive income.
 We must make a separate determination after the close of each taxable year as to whether we were a PFIC for that year.
-Based on the market price of our ADSs, the value of our assets, and the composition of our income and assets, we do not believe that we were a PFIC for United States federal income tax purposes for our taxable year ended December 31, 2021.
-However, we believe we were a PFIC for 2017 and prior years.
-In addition, we believe that it is likely that one or more of our subsidiaries were also PFICs for such prior years.

 Because the value of our assets for purposes of the PFIC test will generally be determined by reference to the market price of our ADSs or ordinary shares, our PFIC status will depend in large part on the market price of the ADSs or ordinary shares, which may fluctuate significantly.
-If our market capitalization declines, we may be or become a PFIC because our liquid assets and cash (which are for this purpose considered assets that produce passive income) may then represent a greater percentage of our overall assets.
-In addition, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you that the United States Internal Revenue Service, or the IRS, will agree with any positions that we ultimately take.
-Accordingly, we cannot assure you that we will not be treated as a PFIC for any taxable year or that the IRS will not take a contrary position to any determination we make.
+The determination of whether we will be a PFIC for any taxable year may also depend in part upon the value of our goodwill and other unbooked intangibles not reflected on our balance sheet (which may depend upon the market price of our ADSs or ordinary shares from time to time, which may fluctuate significantly) and also may be affected by how, and how quickly, we spend our liquid assets and the cash we generate from our operations and raise in any offering.
+Unless the market price of our ADSs increases or we reduce the amount of cash, short term investments and other passive assets we hold sufficiently from current levels, we are likely to remain a PFIC for future taxable years.
+The U.S. Internal Revenue Service, or the IRS, does not issue rulings with respect to PFIC status, and we cannot assure you that the IRS, or a court, will agree with any determination we make.

-If we are a PFIC for any taxable year (as we believe we were for 2017 and prior years) during which a United States Holder (as defined in "Item 10.
-Additional Information-E. Taxation-United States Federal Income Taxation") holds our ADSs or ordinary shares, certain adverse United States federal income tax consequences could apply to such United States Holder.
+Because we believe we were a PFIC for the taxable year ended December 31, 2022 (and 2017 and prior years), United States Holders (as defined in "Item 10.
+Additional Information - E. Taxation - United States Federal Income Taxation") of our ADSs or ordinary shares generally will be subject to special and adverse tax rules with respect to any "excess distribution" received from us and any gain from a sale or other disposition of the ADSs or ordinary shares.
 See "Item 10.
-Additional Information-E. Taxation-United States Federal Income Taxation-Passive Foreign Investment Company."
+Additional Information - E. Taxation - United States Federal Income Taxation - Passive Foreign Investment Company."